sschwandter/awesome-talks/README.md

 ### Eberhard Wolff

-- [Modularierung: Grundlage für Microservices und Monolithen](https://www.youtube.com/watch?v=BaLvYwS14I4) - die passende Modularisierung ist das eigentlich wichtige.
+- [Modularierung: Grundlage für Microservices und Monolithen](https://www.youtube.com/watch?v=BaLvYwS14I4) - what's really important is how you cut your modules, not if they run in different processes or all in the same process (*german*).

 ## Hands on tutorials

 ### Golo Roden
-- [Developers deep dive](https://www.youtube.com/playlist?list=PL6QrD7_cU23kuUAl8WMgV98Wi9lykoITV) - Great, easy-to follow and well-explained introductions to JavaScript, Node, TypeScript, Go, Docker, ...
+- [Developers deep dive](https://www.youtube.com/playlist?list=PL6QrD7_cU23kuUAl8WMgV98Wi9lykoITV) - Great, easy-to follow and well-explained introductions to JavaScript, Node, TypeScript, Go, Docker, TDD, Webassembly and much more (*german*).